MusicDataset/md_homepage/content/musics/s/SonatainCMinorFirstMovement(1)-Joseph Haydn.md

 ---
-title: Joseph Haydn - Sonata in C Minor First Movement (1)
+title: Sonata in C Minor First Movement (1)
 description: This is the description for Sonata in C Minor First Movement by Joseph Haydn
 composers: [Joseph Haydn]
 periods: [Classical]